getindiekit/indiekit/docs/get-started.md

 npm install @indiekit/store-github
 ```

 Then add it to the `plugins` array in your `indiekit` configuration object.
-If it has options, these are added under the name of the plugin package:
+If it has options, these are added under the name of the plug-in’s package name:

 ```jsonc
 // package.json